gsdriver/ssml-check/README.md

 # SSML-Check

-SSML-Check will verify that you have valid SSML, with optional checks for run-on sentences that detract from the customer experience.
+SSML-Check will verify that a given input is valid SSML

 # Usage

-The exposed function from this library is `check` which returns a string inidicating whether the SSML string is valid or, if not, how it fails validation
+The exposed function from this library is `check` which verifies whether the given input is a valid SSML string on either the Amazon Alexa or Google Assistant platform (or both).
+If it isn't valid SSML, the function returns an array inidicating how the input fails validation

 ```
 check(ssml, options)